I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 All in all, I think Little Women gets a lot right in terms of acting, humor, and reimagining some iconic moments.
 However, I think it leaves out a lot of necessary information.
 It also unnecessarily mixes the plot into a confusing mess that rarely takes the time to let the audience catch their breath and process the story.
 Character-wise, it’s brilliant, but overall, it failed to hit some important marks.

-This is a movie I would watch again at home.
-But despite my excitement of its ability to fill a theater, I’m a little too disappointed to say that it blew all of the other versions out of the water or that it’s a film that I would pay to see again.
+This is a movie that I would watch again at home.
+But despite my excitement of its ability to fill a theater, I’m a little too disappointed to say that it blew all of the other versions out of the water or that it’s a film that I would pay to see in a theater again.

 Literarycreature from Argentina on August 09, 2020: